 Will you read my manuscript to provide an endorsement quote?

 While I love to be able to do this for other authors, time and circumstances often don’t permit it.
 To that end, all such requests should be directed to my agent, whose information can be found on my contact page.

 Can you recommend a publisher for my new book?

 Over the course of my career, I’ve worked with a variety of publishers, big and small.
 I’ve even dabbled in the realm of self-publishing.
-The proper publisher for your book will vary depending on the circumstances, but please check out the blog post I wrote giving my best advice on publishers.
+The proper publisher for your book will vary depending on the circumstances.

 What do you think of the recent slew of Roman movies like Centurion and television programs such as HBO’s Rome?
 Are they accurate?

 I love almost any book, movie or television program set in antiquity.
 Some of them are more accurate than others.
 Some of them are more entertaining than others.
 I will confess to groaning aloud at egregious historical errors if there is no narrative reason for them, but ultimately, my love of the time period prevails.
 I celebrate any exploration of the ancient world because every attempt is bound to tell us as much about ourselves as it does about the ancients.
 (This does not mean, however, that I won’t throw popcorn at the television when someone tells me that the last survivor of Carthage is fighting in the arena against Spartacus!
 I’m looking at you, Starz TV.)